Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \subsubsection{Ergodicity and Tail Triviality of Markov Chains on Unimodular Graphs}

-In this paper, we also prove the ergodicity and tail triviality for Markov chains on unimodular graphs, which are results of independent interest.
-This establishes Steps~\ref{step3comp} and~\ref{step3foil} in the proof of indistinguishability in CMTs, but it should be noted that no CMT is assumed in these results.
+We prove the ergodicity and tail triviality for Markov chains on unimodular graphs, which are results of independent interest.
+This establishes the last step in the proof of indistinguishability in CMTs (see Steps~\ref{step3comp} and~\ref{step3foil} in \Cref{intro:method}), but it should be noted that no CMT is assumed in these results.
 The ergodicity result is a slight generalization of Theorem~4.6 of~\cite{processes}, but the tail triviality result is new to the best of our knowledge.

 Let $[\bs G, \bs o]$ be a unimodular random graph.
 Assume that, for each realization $G$ of the graph and for every $x\in G$, a probability measure $K(x,\cdot)$ on $G$ is given.
 Let $(\bs X_n)_{n\geq 0}$ denote the Markov chain on $G$ with kernel $K$.
 If $K$ satisfies some isomorphism-invariance and measurability condition, then $[\bs G, \bs o; (\bs X_n)_n]$ is a well defined random object; see \Cref{subsec:stationary} for the formal definition.
-Note that there is no CMT at this stage (neither here nor in Steps~\ref{step3comp} nor~\ref{step3foil}), but if we define a CMT with the same kernel $K$, then $(\bs X_n)_n$ has the same distribution as $\anc(\bs o)$ (given $\bs G$ and $\bs o$).
+Note that there is no CMT at this stage, but if we define a CMT with the same kernel $K$, then $(\bs X_n)_n$ has the same distribution as $\anc(\bs o)$, before the first self-intersection (given $\bs G$ and $\bs o$).
 Also, the conditions of \Cref{model1} (namely, cycle-free, balance, and weak irreducibility) are still meaningful for $(\bs X_n)_n$.